buhrmi/buhrmi/README.md

 ## Hello Wanderer 👋

-You have reached the GitHub profile of the CEO of ステファン株式会社.
-We specialize in the trade of shitcoins.
+You have reached the GitHub profile of the Founder of ステファン株式会社.
+We provide blockchain development services and specialize in the trade of shitcoins.
+We are all just tiny shitcoins on the blockchain of life.

 ## Current projects